Kamlesh72/Code-Colab-Prev/NOTES.md

 - Whiteboard can have 2 component, canvas and controls.
 So both is not need to render again if any 1 is changed.
 - Slowly slowly many components will be there, and need to pass props/state much more, so better to use redux for state management.

 ## RESOURCES

 React-toolkit - https://www.youtube.com/watch?v=1i04-A7kfFI

+## BUGS and ERRORS

+1. xhr poll error

+- Getting this error on socket connection.
+- Resolved it by adding { transports: ['websocket'] } option to Socket.js